google/gsrsup/README.md

 twice, the second invocation will skip uploading altogether and only run the integrity-checking code.

+## Building

+`gsrsup` builds using a handwritten [Ninja](https://ninja-build.org/) file.
+Simply run `ninja` to create a development build.
+You can also run Ninja with a custom build file to request a different profile:

+  - `ninja -f buildconf/asan.ninja`: Build with AddressSanitizer.
+  - `ninja -f buildconf/dbg.ninja`: Build for debugging.
+  - `ninja -f buildconf/release.ninja`: Build with optimizations.

 ---

 This is not an official Google product.